4. Switching Data Sources¶

 The p348reco is a header-only reconstruction library used in

-NA64, a somewhat official one. p348reco-wrapper
+NA64, a somewhat official one. p348reco-wrapper interfaces this library

 as a NA64SW’s data source to provide acces to the reconstructed data.